davidstutz/kohana-demo/README.md

 Instructions:

-* Clone the repository using `git clone`, make sure to get thee desired branch.
+* Clone the repository using `git clone --recursive`, make sure to get thee desired branch.
 * If the repository is not located in the root directory, for example in `htdocs/kohana-demo`, `application/bootstrap.php` and `.htaccess` should be adapted accordingly.
 In particular, replace the root path `kohana-demo/`.